-The net cash used in financing activities for the nine months ended September 30, 2016 was approximately \$0.1 million as compared to net cash used in financing activities of \$12.3 million for the nine months ended September 30, 2015.
-The cash used in financing activities for the nine months ended September 30, 2015 primarily related to amortization payments of the Term Loan under our Senior Secured Credit Facilities.
-Net cash used in financing activities was \$12.8 million for the year ended December 31, 2015.
+The net cash used in financing activities was \$0.3 million and \$12.8 million for the twelve months ended December 31, 2016 and 2015, respectively.
+The cash used in financing activities for twelve months ended December 31, 2015 primarily related to amortization payments of the Term Loan under our Senior Secured Credit Facilities.